aniabw/simple-nlp-rp/readme.md

 ## How to run this project

-Please make sure, you have Django installed with neccesary libraries
+Please make sure you have Django installed with the neccesary libraries

 * Run in the console
 > python manage.py runserver
 * In your browser go to http://127.0.0.1:8000/

 ![simple_nlp](http://fsdfffsdff.hekko24.pl/simplenlp.jpg)

 ```php